Learn how to leverage Web Platform Tests to ensure your polyfills are

 are gathered and included in an HTML report that visually represents the number

-of subtests that are passing each time a commit is pushed to main
+of subtests that are passing each time a commit is pushed to main.
+This makes

 it easy to get the general idea of which tests are passing and which ones